Nichiren Buddhism: 15th century through the early 19th century

 In the 15th century, the political and social order began to collapse and Hokkeshū followers armed themselves.
 The Hokke-ikki was an uprising in 1532 of Hokke followers against the followers of the Pure Land school in 1532.
 Initially successful it became the most powerful religious group in Kyoto but its fortunes were reversed in 1536 when Mt.
 Hiei armed forces destroyed twenty-one Hokkeshū temples and killed some 58,000 of its followers.
 In 1542 permission was granted by the government to rebuild the destroyed temples and the Hokke machishū played a crucial role in rebuilding the commerce, industry, and arts in Kyoto.
 Their influence in the arts and literature continued through the Momoyama (1568–1615) and Edo (1615–1868) periods and many of the most famous artists and literati were drawn from their ranks.

 Although the various sects of Nichiren Buddhism were administratively independent, there is evidence of cooperation between them.
 For example, in 1466 the major Hokke temples in Kyoto signed the Kanshō-era accord (Kanshō meiyaku) to protect themselves against threats from Mt.
 Hiei.
 Despite strong sectarian differences, there is also evidence of interactions between Hokkeshū and Tendai scholar-monks.

-During the Edo period, with the consolidation of power by the Tokugawa shogunate, increased pressure was placed major Buddhist schools and Nichiren temples to conform to governmental policies.
+During the Edo period, with the consolidation of power by the Tokugawa shogunate, increased pressure was placed on major Buddhist schools and Nichiren temples to conform to governmental policies.
 Some Hokkeshū adherents, the followers of the so-called Fuju-fuse lineage, adamantly bucked this policy based on their readings of Nichiren's teachings to neither take (fuju) nor give (fuse) offerings from non-believers.
 Suppressed, adherents often held their meetings clandestinely which led to the Fuju-fuse persecution and numerous executions of believers in 1668.
 During this time of persecution, most likely to prevent young priests from adopting a passion for propagation, Nichiren seminaries emphasized Tendai studies with only a few top-ranking students permitted to study some of Nichiren's writings.

 During the Edo period the majority of Hokkeshū temples were subsumed into the shogunate's Danka system, an imposed nationwide parish system designed to ensure religious peace and root out Christianity.
 In this system Buddhist temples, in addition to their ceremonial duties, were forced to carry out state administrative functions.
 Thereby they became agents of the government and were prohibited to engage in any missionary activities.
 Hokkeshū temples were now obligated, just like those of other Buddhist schools, to focus on funeral and memorial services (Sōshiki bukkyō) as their main activity.
 Stagnation was often the price for the protected status.